Indialantic, Florida

-Indialantic, officially incorporated as Indialantic-By-The-Sea, is a town in Brevard County, Florida, United States.
+Indialantic, is a town in Brevard County, Florida, United States.
 It is part of the Palm Bay-Melbourne-Titusville, Florida Metropolitan Statistical Area.
 The town's population was 3,010 at the 2020 United States census, up from 2,720 at the 2010 census.

 The town's name is a portmanteau derived from the town's location between the Indian River Lagoon and the Atlantic Ocean.

 History

+In 1892, a homesteader named J.H.
+Phillips decided to build a home on his pineapple plantation in Indialantic, which he called "East Melbourne".

-From 1919 to 1921, the Dutchman Ernest Kouwenhoven, who bought the land that ultimately became Indialantic, settled in the area, and built a wooden bridge connecting Indialantic with Melbourne (Bridge #1).
+From 1915 to 1917, Ernest Kouwenhoven, an immigrant from the Netherlands, bought the land that ultimately became Indialantic, settled in the area, named the community "Indialantic-By-The-Sea", and between 1919 to 1921, built a wooden bridge connecting Indialantic with Melbourne, the first bridge connecting Indialantic with Melbourne.

-In the 1920s the Indialantic Hotel was built.
+In the 1920s, the Indialantic Hotel was built.
 Its name was later changed to the Tradewinds Hotel.
 The hotel was on what is now South Shannon Avenue, the current location of Tradewinds Terrace.

 By 1924, the Indialantic Casino was built.
 Its name was later changed to the Bahama Beach Club.
 This is the location of Nance Park today.